 Except as otherwise provided in this policy, animals may not enter any: (a) campus building, including all residence and nonresidential buildings; (b) enclosed or delineated outdoor athletic or recreational facilities; or (c) officially reserved or scheduled outdoor events on campus.
-Documentation of the individual's disability requiring an ESA or Service animal must be submitted annually and an updated health status of the animal sent annually to director of disability services.
+Documentation of the individual's disability requiring an ESA or Service animal must be on file in the Disability Office and an updated health status of the animal sent annually to the director of disability services.